Ripley's Believe It or Not by Ripley’s Believe It or Not! for October 10, 2019

 13. Snoopy

-Pedmar Premium Member almost 5 years ago
+Pedmar Premium Member about 5 years ago

 I’m no martial arts master, but I took it when I was a teenager.
 And I remember my instructor emphasizing one thing: when someone attacks, the very act of attacking opens up a vulnerability which you can exploit.
 I never see anyone in the movies employing this technique.